QRCS-CORP/CEX/docs/Provider/RDP.md

-# The Intel RDRAND digital random number generator: RDP
+# The Intel RDRAND digital random Provider: RDP

 ## Description:
 The RDRAND DRNG uses thermal noise to generate random bits that are buffered into a shift register, then fed into a CBC-MAC to condition the bytes.
 The output from the CBC-MAC is obtained using the RDSEED api.